Extending holomorphic forms from the regular locus of a complex space to a resolution of singularities: Overview of the paper

 Our proof of this result is based on the Decomposition Theorem for Hodge modules.
 We think that it would also be very interesting to have an analytic proof, in terms of $L²$-Hodge theory for the $\dbar$-operator.
 The following analogue of \theoremref{thm:extension-Kahler} for forms with logarithmic poles needs some additional results about mixed Hodge modules.
+Recall that a resolution of singularities $r \colon \wtilde{X} → X$ of a complex space is called a \emph{(strong) log resolution} if the $r$-exceptional set is a divisor with (simple) normal crossings on $\wtilde{X}$.